 Is the fat content in avocados healthy?

-A: Yes.
+Yes.
 Most fat in avocados is monounsaturated (about 15g per avocado), which is heart-healthy.
 These fats help lower bad cholesterol while raising good cholesterol and aid in absorbing nutrients from other foods.

 How much fiber is in an avocado, and how does it benefit digestion?